Brinsleym/Brinsleym.github.io/_tabs/composition.md

 Williams Chang - Piano

 I wrote this piece to convey three images of spring from my childhood where I lived by the coast in North Devon.
 The first image shows water dripping down the leaves of the plants in our garden into the pools of water on the stones below.
 The second image tries to portray the sound of distant waves on the rainy beach down the road, building intensity before my next image; the memory of the first time I saw a storm.
 The awe and amazement I felt for what was happening outside the little window, covered by a layer of water in the dark of night.
 Then the rain slowed and got lighter and everything was once again back to as it has been before.

----
-The scores for all of my compositions are freely avaliable on my [Scores]() page.
-Please have a look!